tomjoht/tomjoht.github.io/_posts/2019/7/2019-07-29-challenges-in-documenting-code.md

 - api-doc
 keywords: documenting code
 bitlink: https://idratherbewriting.site/difficultyofcodedoc
-summary: "I recently added a new section in my API documentation course on documenting code.
+description: "I recently added a new section in my API documentation course on documenting code.
 This is an entire section that I'm building out with about 7-8 topics.
 The introduction is called <a href='/learnapidoc/docapis_code_difficulty.html'>Why documenting code is so difficult</a>."
 ---

 Here's the intro: